mattbarackman/scala-bits/lessons/introduction/README.md

 - A paradigm of programming where data is immutable and side-effects are pushed out to the surface of the code.

-- In its purest form, functions written in this way are called referentially transaparent, which means that a function doensn't mutate state and always returns the same result for the given arguments no matter the context.
+- In its purest form, functions written in this way are called **referentially transaparent**, which means that a function doensn't mutate state and always returns the same result for the given arguments no matter the context.

 ```scala
   var counter: Int = 0